artifacts/AFCache/README.markdown

  * Allow caching of UIWebView resources by overriding NSURLCache **Status: Works, but since iOS4 there's some trouble with AJAX requests.
 Might be due to an iOS Bug.**

+## Sounds like something I need.
+Where can I get documentation?

+There is an FAQ at https://github.com/artifacts/AFCache/wiki/FAQ with some basic clarifications.
+In the AFCache-iOS Xcode-project you'll find example controllers that use AFCache in different ways.

 ## Current Version